RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/1-Tables/5-Table Configuration Guides/file-folders/file-folders.md

 # How to configure default file folders

-A folder in RAPID represents any folder in Sharepoint.
+A folder in RAPID represents any folder in SharePoint.
 However, in the context of Rapid Platform a folder can exist in the context of an item.
-An item can have a drive and folder ID which corresponds to a sharepoint location.
+An item can have a drive and folder ID which corresponds to a SharePoint location.
 In the Rapid Interface, these files are displayed.

 ## Folder Creation